Orgy

 Psychology

 The appeal is commonly linked to novelty and variety.
-Researchers invoke the Coolidge effect (the renewed arousal animals (and, some argue, people) show toward a new partner even after satiation with a familiar one, mediated by dopamine) alongside voyeuristic and exhibitionistic excitement, a sense of social permission and abundance, and the charge of a shared, witnessed experience.
+Researchers invoke the Coolidge effect (the renewed arousal animals, and some argue people, show toward a new partner even after satiation with a familiar one, mediated by dopamine) alongside voyeuristic and exhibitionistic excitement, a sense of social permission and abundance, and the charge of a shared, witnessed experience.
 For many people the draw is the fantasy itself rather than its enactment, and the gap between the two is large.

 Prevalence & culture

 Group-sex fantasies are among the most common of all.
-In Justin Lehmiller's survey of 4,175 U.S. adults reported in Tell Me What You Want (2018), multi-partner sex was the single most frequently reported "favourite fantasy" theme; specifically, 74% had fantasised about orgies, 89% about threesomes and 61% about gangbangs: far more than ever act on it.
-Orgies also feature heavily in popular media, mythology and the historical imagination, which inflates their perceived frequency relative to actual behaviour.
+In Justin Lehmiller's survey of 4,175 U.S. adults reported in Tell Me What You Want (2018), multi-partner sex was the single most frequently reported "favourite fantasy" theme.
+The specific figures:

 Safety, consent & law